 Africa Orientale Italiana:

+And so now we’re reprinting Africa Orientale Italiana with its own set of die-cut, silky-smooth pieces.
 The game uses our story arc approach to trace the campaign in East Africa, which pretty much breaks into three major segments.
 The primary British effort took place in the north, where a force built around two divisions (4th Indian and 5th Indian) fought some skirmishes along the border between Sudan and the Italian colony of Eritrea in January 1941, and then drove for the colony’s capital of Asmara and its major port and naval base at Massawa.

 Barring their path was the very strong natural mountain fortress of Keren, eventually held by six Italian Colonial brigades including Orlando Lorenzini’s crack 2nd Eritrean Brigade of long-service regulars, and the tough 65th “Granatieri di Savoia” Infantry Division, the Royal Italian Army’s equivalent of a guards unit.
 For two months Nicolangelo Carnimeo, commander of the 4th Colonial Division, conducted a skillful defense against the two Indian divisions and their supporting forces before he was finally forced to give way.
 The Italians mounted a defense of Massawa, while most of their forces retreated southward, with the last of them finally surrendering at the end of November 1941.